Chapter 11 - Whidbey Island

 Whidbey Island was served by the car ferry on the south end.
-One of the magnificent things about this area was the system of ferries that went out to all the islands north of Seattle, even reaching towards Canada.
+One of the magnificent things about this area was the system of ferries that connected all the islands north of Seattle, even reaching to those in Canada.

-We looked for a house to buy in the middle of the island.
-We finally came upon a 5 acre property with a “long” house on it that overlooked the famous Coupeville cove.
+We looked for a house to buy in the middle of the island until we finally came upon a 5 acre property with a “long” house on it that overlooked the famous Coupeville cove.

 The Trip North